SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: The Vivint Outdoor Camera doesn’t have a built-in spotlight, but you can purchase the Spotlight Pro attachment to give it one.
 It’s a bit bulky when you put the two together, especially compared to SimpliSafe’s compact, spotlight-equipped outdoor camera, but the Spotlight Pro gives your Vivint outdoor camera automatic, motion-activated spotlight.

-Vivint, in our opinion, is one of the best security systems for automation, including for automating outdoor equipment.
-Just take the outdoor camera for example.
-When we reviewed Vivint, we used the app to set when to trigger the camera’s built-in warning LEDs and chime.
-Our automation looked something like this: “If someone stepped into the detection zone when Smart Deter is on, play a soft chime.
-If they stay longer than 15 seconds, flash the LED ring red and play a whistle tone.”
-You’d be hard-pressed to find a system that lets you be as specific as that with your automations.
+Vivint, in our experience, ranks among the best security systems for automation, and that extends to outdoor equipment too.
+Take the outdoor camera as an example.
+When we reviewed Vivint, we used the app to set exactly when the camera’s built-in warning LEDs and chime should trigger.
+The automation we built looked something like this: if someone steps into the detection zone while Smart Deter is active, play a soft chime; if they linger longer than 15 seconds, flash the LED ring red and play a whistle tone.
+Few systems we’ve tested let you get that granular with automation rules.

 FYI: The built-in LED ring on the Vivint Outdoor Camera Pro isn’t bright enough to illuminate anything, but it’s enough to get the attention of trespassers.
 If you want motion-activated lighting, though, you can also set up automations that link compatible Z-Wave smart bulbs with the camera’s motion detection.

-As flashy as Vivint’s automation and equipment are, Vivint’s professional monitoring service is quite straightforward.
-It costs $29.99 to $49.99 per month, with the top-tier Vivint plan including both cloud video storage and home automation features.
+When it comes to monitoring, Vivint’s plans are fairly straightforward.
+You get a custom plan with the features you want starting at $24.99 per month.
+For cloud video storage and home automation features, you’ll pay around $49.99 per month.
 We highly encourage using Vivint’s home automation to further improve your security.
 Even simple custom notifications – like reminding you to close the front door if you left it open for more than 30 minutes – can help.
-And yes, we were able to set up those types of automations using Vivint.

 As for performance, we appreciate Vivint’s reliability.
 It’s a cellular-based system, which means it can send alerts to the monitoring centers even if your internet is down.
 Response times are impressively fast.
 Text-based alerts come in within 10 seconds of a sensor being tripped, and phone alerts arrive within about 45 seconds.